NishchithRao-hub/KVStoreWith2PC/README.md

 # READ ME

+##Goal:

+Replicating a Key-Value Store Server across 5 distinct servers, using a single instance of a Key-Value Store server.
+To increase Server bandwidth and ensure availability, we are replicating the key-value store at each of 5 different instances of our servers.
+The clients will be able to contact any of the five KV replica servers instead of a single server and get consistent data back from any of the replicas (in the case of GETs).
+The client will also be able to issue PUT operations and DELETE operations to any of the five replicas.

+On PUT or DELETE operations we ensure each of the replicated KV stores at each replica is consistent.
+For this, we are implementing a two-phase protocol for updates.
+We will assume no servers will fail such that 2 Phase Commit will not stall, although we will defensively code our 2PC protocol with timeouts to be sure.
+Consequently, whenever a client issues a PUT or a DELETE to *any* server replica, that receiving replica will ensure the updates have been received (via ACKs) and commited (via Go messages with accompanying ACKs).

 #### Project structure

 Before packaging out application, given below is the project structure which has `client` and `server` packages.